What Is Anorexia?

 Anorexia nervosa, anorexia for short, is an eating disorder that can have fatal consequences.
 People suffering from anorexia consume very restrictive quantities of food, which leads to starvation.
 Eventually they can become dangerously thin and malnourished -- yet still perceive themselves as overweight.
 Frequently, people with anorexia become so undernourished that they have to be hospitalized.
 Even then they deny that anything is wrong with them.

 Anorexia usually develops during puberty.
 Nine out of 10 people with anorexia are female and about 1 percent of U.S. females between ages 10 and 25 is anorexic.
 A person can be considered anorexic when they restrict their food intake to such an extent it leads to significantly low body weight accompanied by an intense fear of gaining weight and an excessive concern with body weight or shape.

-A person with anorexia becomes obsessed about food and weight.
-She or he may develop peculiar eating rituals, such as refusing to eat in front of other people or arranging food on the plate in a certain order.
+A person with anorexia becomes obsessed with food and weight.
+They may develop peculiar eating rituals, such as refusing to eat in front of other people or arranging food on the plate in a certain order.
 Many people with anorexia seem to care a lot about food.
 They may collect cookbooks and prepare sumptuous meals for their friends and families -- but they don't join in.
 Often, they also maintain an intensive exercise regimen.

 What Causes Anorexia?

 The exact causes of anorexia nervosa are unknown.
 However, the condition sometimes runs in families; young women with a parent or sibling with an eating disorder are likelier to develop one themselves.